 Many tourists head to this spot, although it wasn’t as busy as we expected when we visited around midday.

 We paid 50 Pesos for unlimited swings on the rope and spent a good couple of hours just hanging out at Cambugahay Falls.
 Before grabbing lunch and heading back to Paliton for sunset.

 Around a 40 minute drive back from Cambugahay to San Juan will land you at Paliton Beach.
 The most visited beach in Siquijor.

 It’s the one that everyone heads to for sunset and we were lucky enough to catch some awesome ones!

-A great way to end the first day of your Siquijor Itinerary!
+A great way to end the first day of your 2 days in Siquijor Itinerary!

 Salagdoong Beach is another place that’s high on the tick list when planning a Siquijor tour.